yun-ni-2024/ai-assistant-app/README.md

 - **Technical Expert**: "You are a technical expert.
 Provide detailed, technical explanations with code examples when appropriate."

 The system prompt is automatically saved to your browser's localStorage and will persist across sessions.

+### MCP Tool Integration

+The application includes Model Context Protocol (MCP) tools that extend AI capabilities:

+1. **Web Search**: Automatically searches for real-time information when needed
+2. **Multilingual Support**: Adapts search queries and responses to user's language
+3. **Source Citation**: Provides inline links to information sources
+4. **Real-time Data**: Retrieves current information for time-sensitive queries

+**How it works**:
+- The AI automatically determines when web search is needed
+- Search results are integrated into responses with proper citations
+- Links are embedded inline for easy access to sources
+- Supports multiple languages with appropriate formatting

+**Example queries that trigger search**:
+- "What's the weather like today?"
+- "Latest news about AI"
+- "Stock market performance on [date]"
+- "Current events in [location]"

 ## 🤝 Contributing